creativity-robotics/creativity-robotics.github.io/index.md

 # Program

-The workhop will employ a variety of interactive tools such as breakout rooms, word clouds, and polls to learn from our audience on common themes, help our speakers better tailor their talks, and generally enhance the experience for our audience.
+The workshop will employ a variety of interactive tools such as breakout rooms, word clouds, and polls to learn from our audience on common themes, help our speakers better tailor their talks, and generally enhance the experience for our audience.